ka2er/docker-files/domotiga/README.md

 -------

 `/dev/bus/usb`
+`/dev/serial`

 Run
 ---

 Assuming your USB device is available with drivers working etc on the host in /dev/bus/usb, you can mount this in the container using privileged mode and the volumes option.
 For example:

-`docker run -t -i -privileged -v /dev/bus/usb:/dev/bus/usb ka2er/domotiga`
+`docker run -t -i -privileged -v /dev/serial:/dev/serial -v /dev/bus/usb:/dev/bus/usb ka2er/domotiga`